Lab-CoMBINE/PoreMeth2/README.md

 ### 1. Data Preparation

-#### Modkit (Optional)
+#### Modkit

-If you don't have modkit outputs, you'll need to install modkit (not included in the additional scripts).
+If you don't have modkit, you'll need to install modkit (not included in the additional scripts).
 You can find it at https://github.com/nanoporetech/modkit.
 If you already have modkit output files, you can skip this installation.

 To run modkit on the Dorado BAM file or any other modbam, follow the instructions in their guide or execute modkit as follows: